spencertipping/nfu/sql.md

 # length of all words starting with 'a'
 $ nfu sql:S@:"%*wordlengths %w f0 LIKE 'a%'"

+# nfu explains what's going on here:
+$ nfu --expand-sql "%*wordlengths %w f0 LIKE 'a%'" select * from wordlengths  where f0 LIKE 'a%'
 ```

 ## How this works